 Enhanced Interaction Through Chat Tools and Social Media

 Social media and online chat platforms are not just information hubs.
-As a Mashable author put it, customers are more likely to engage when they’re online looking at Facebook, checking Twitter or on their smartphones interacting with apps.
+Customers are more likely to engage when they’re online looking at Facebook, checking Twitter or on their smartphones interacting with apps.
 Sales agents now have the opportunity to meet customers when and where they feel most comfortable.

 In conclusion, it’s not likely that data analytics and AI in sales software are going to do away with sales jobs, but technology is expected to change the sales process.
 Managers will delegate new tasks and change some of their strategies for building leads, but sales goals and the ways to win people over will very much stay the same.